captainCommit/Map-App/README.md

 ## Issues
 1. Map is not Completely Dynamic
-2. There is a commented out tree search in the app.component.html (Can't Implement it....
-Help is needed)
+2. Although Chart is implemented the data till now is static, we need to add a count service to change the data of the chart dynamically, but it does not seem to work in canvasjs.

 ## TODO
-1. Chart Implementation in Future Versions(Species Count)
-2. Different markers showing different intensity of occurrences
+1. Different markers showing different intensity of occurrences
-3. Proper implementation of tree view
+2. Layer control option to be added

 ## Update 0.0.1
 1. Implemnted tree based search on classes and phylums

+## Update 0.0.2
+1. Added static chart at the slider in bottom

+## Problem
+The map api used is Open street maps.
+The Bhuvan API is not linking with the current versions The map container using leaflet does not allow dynamic re rendering when data is changed.
+The container API used in the model website is a paid one called mapbox, So we cannot use it